-Asthma “triggers” are those things that make the airways tighten and become inflamed which leads to coughing, wheezing, and difficulty breathing.
+Asthma “triggers” are those things that make the airways tighten and become inflamed.
+Inflammation leads to coughing, wheezing, and difficulty breathing.
 Sometimes a trigger brings on a reaction right away, but other times it may take several hours or days before symptoms begin.

 There are many kinds of triggers.
 The most common asthma triggers are:

 - Weather: cold air or changes in temperature and humidity

 - Allergens: outdoor - pollens (trees, grasses, ragweed and weeds); mold spores ; indoor: molds, animal dander, dust mites, cockroaches

 - Irritants (strong odors from perfumes, cleaning agents, wood smoke, air pollution, etc.)

 - Strong emotions such as anxiety, or episodes of crying, yelling, or laughing hard